 Through these efforts, Ken has developed extensive experience with Canadian Immigration programs and policies, and a strong awareness of global migration policies and best practices.
 He has provided support to the world’s largest energy producers and their supply chains, assisting with their global migration and workforce needs across multiple regions at both corporate and projects levels.
 He is a well-known and trusted advisor in this industry, having crafted and delivered a wide array of bespoke solutions for his clients.

 Ken currently leads our immigration practice in the Canadian market, providing guidance and support to our clients within region, and functions as our energy sector specialist within the broader global organization.

-Vice President, Corporate Immigration, Canada / RCIC R419727Heidi.Stephens@newlandchase.com
+Immigration Director, Canada / RCIC R419727Heidi.Stephens@newlandchase.com

 As Vice President of Corporate Immigration for Canada, Heidi Stephens leads the team of Canadian Immigration Specialists focusing on corporate immigration to Canada.
 With over a decade of experience, Heidi is an industry recognized expert on Canadian immigration and has worked with international corporations across numerous industries.
 She has particular expertise in advising companies in the oil and gas, transportation, and manufacturing sectors on corporate immigration policies.
 She is a graduate of Mount Royal College and Humber College with degrees in Policy Studies and Immigration Consultancy.